lansuite/lansuite/docs/getting-started-installation.md

 ### `ERROR: Version in "./docker-compose.yml" is unsupported.
 You might be seeing this error because you're using the wrong Compose file version.`

 > Your docker-compose version is outdated.
-If you have installed it using your distribution's package manager please uninstall it and follow [the office installation guide](https://docs.docker.com/compose/install/) on how to install a more-recent version.
+If you have installed it using your distribution's package manager please uninstall it and follow [the official installation guide](https://docs.docker.com/compose/install/) on how to install a more-recent version.